How Do I Figure Out What Caused My Car Accident?

 At Ruth Law Firm, we’ve helped secure justice for hundreds of clients, many of whom were car accident victims.
 What we’ve learned in our decades of investigating accident claims and our clients’ stories is that car collisions are complex events.
 There are multiple events at play that most victims do not see or are not aware of.
-It’s why our Fargo car accident attorney is honored to serve our clients and help them find answers they normally would not have access to.
+It’s why our Fargo auto accident attorney are honored to serve our clients and help them find answers they normally would not have access to.

-- 30 years experience
+- 30 years of experience

 - Hundreds of cases successfully resolved